Khurana92/SQL_CASE_STUDY_FINBANK/README.md

 You can find the SQL scripts in:

-create_tables.sql – creates the schema

-insert_sample_data.sql – populates tables with dummy data
+Table_creation_scripts.sql – creates the schema and populates tables with dummy data

-🧠 Practice SQL Questions
+🧠 Practice SQL Questions:

 🔹 Beginner
-Show all customers and the number of accounts they hold.
+1. Show all customers and the number of accounts they hold.

-List all savings accounts with a balance greater than $2,000.
+2.List all savings accounts with a balance greater than $2,000.

-Show total deposits per account.
+3.Show total deposits per account.

-Find the total number of customers who joined in 2023 or later.
+4.Find the total number of customers who joined in 2023 or later.

-Display all transactions made in February 2024.
+5.Display all transactions made in February 2024.

 🔹 Intermediate
-Calculate total withdrawals per customer.
+6.Calculate total withdrawals per customer.

-Compute net transaction amount per customer.
+7.Compute net transaction amount per customer.

-List active loans with expected annual interest.
+8.List active loans with expected annual interest.

-Rank customers by total loan amount.
+9.Rank customers by total loan amount.

-Show top 2 cities by average account balance.
+10.Show top 2 cities by average account balance.

 🔹 Advanced
-Identify customers with both a loan and at least one account.
+11.Identify customers with both a loan and at least one account.

-Calculate monthly average transaction amount in Q1 2024.
+12.Calculate monthly average transaction amount in Q1 2024.

-Flag accounts where withdrawals exceed deposits by 20%.
+13.Flag accounts where withdrawals exceed deposits by 20%.

-Compute loan repayment rate per customer.
+14.Compute loan repayment rate per customer.

-Show cumulative transaction balance over time per account.
+15.Show cumulative transaction balance over time per account.

-List customers with more than one account, each over $1,000.
+16.List customers with more than one account, each over $1,000.

-🚀 How to Use
-Clone or fork the repo
-Run create_tables.sql to set up schema
-Run insert_sample_data.sql to populate data
-Open your SQL client and start solving the questions

-🎯 Learning Goals
+🎯 Learning Goals:
-Master SQL joins, grouping, filtering, and window functions Learn to write business-focused financial queries Develop data storytelling with query output
+--> Master SQL joins, grouping, filtering, and window functions --> Learn to write business-focused financial queries --> Develop data storytelling with query output